nevermoe/EHook/README.md

 # EHook

-A hooking framework for Commercial Android Emulator ([雷电模拟器](http://www.ldmnq.com/), [NOX](https://jp.bignox.com/)), [BlueStacks](https://www.bluestacks.com/ja/index.html#gref).
+A hooking framework for Commercial Android emulators ([雷电模拟器](http://www.ldmnq.com/), [NOX](https://jp.bignox.com/), [BlueStacks](https://www.bluestacks.com/ja/index.html#gref)).

-As you may know, these commercail emulators use x86 (kernel) and arm (user land) mixed-mode method to accelerate the emulation and this makes it difficult to hook the arm native so files.
-So I made this hooking framework!
+As you may know, these commercail emulators use x86 (kernel) and arm (user land) mixed-mode method to accelerate the emulation and this makes it difficult to hook the native arm libraries.
+This emulator hooking framework is intented to solve this problem.

 # Usage

 1. Modify the jni/realinject.c file.
-You can hook functions both by address or by the function's name:
+You can hook functions both by address or by the function's symbol name:

 ```
     static struct hook_t eph1;